To establish, promote and maintain high standards of sea kayaking safety, conduct, and representation through an

 - Assistant Overnight Guide: As per Level 1 guide plus assist a Level Two or Three guide on overnight trips in Class 1, 2, and 3 waters.
 An AOG in direct communication with a Mothership Vessel may independently lead day trips in Class 2 waters only after logging 30 days assisting with another guide.**

-- Guide Trainer: Certified as per a Level 3 guide plus may deliver any course, examine Level 1 and Assistant Overnight guides.
+- Guide Trainer: Certified as per a Level 3 guide plus may deliver any course, and examine Level 1 and Assistant Overnight guides.

 - Examiner: Certified as per a Level 3 Guide and Guide Trainer plus may examine any level guide.

 *On-site/base refers to any staging area that has direct land based access to medical help.